harshp2008/Notes/content/Physics/Notes/Theme A - Space, time and motion/Unit A.1 - Kinematics.md

 ##### <u><strong>Hard Questions</strong></u>

 ==John is now able to alter his throwing angle to be any angle between -70° and 70° ==
+>[!warning] Question 1 Requires knowledge of calculus to solve

 <u>Find:</u>